BoeJaker/Docker-MediaServer/README.md

     ACCESS_TOKEN
     REFRESH_TOKEN

+## Qbittorrent VPN
+If you have a wireguard configuration you can include it in the build of qbitorrent by copying it to

+    qbittorrent/config/wireguard

+and naming it wg0.conf

 ### ownCloud

-To use owncloud you must set
+To use owncloud you must set:

     OWNCLOUD_TRUSTED_DOMAINS
     ADMIN_USERNAME